Office 365 to Zoho Mail Migration

 - Double-click EdbMailsSetup.exe and follow the guided instructions to complete the installation.

-Check the EdbMails system requirements before starting the Office 365 to Zoho Mail migration.
+Check the EdbMails system requirements before starting to migrate from Office 365 to Zoho Mail.

-- Open EdbMails and click ‘Login’ with your registered email and password, or choose ‘Start Your Free Trial’ to use it without an account.
+- Open EdbMails and log in with your registered email and password.
+If you have not created an account yet, you can select ‘Start Your Free Trial’ to begin using the software

 Step 2: Choose the Office 365 to IMAP migration